realworldocaml/book/book/guided-tour/README.md

 In the above, we've marked every argument to the function with its type, with the final annotation indicating the type of the return value.
-Such type annotations can be placed on any expression in an OCaml program:
+Such type annotations can be placed on any expression in an OCaml program.

 ### Inferring Generic Types